macadox/issueTrackerAPI/notes.md

 #### Todo
 - prepare json files, from which I can import sample projects + users [ ]
 - Add functions that calculate Quantity of Issues and updates it on the Project model with pre /^findOneAnd/ and post /^findOneAnd/ hooks [ ]
-- import the models when initiating connection to DB and get them through mongoose singleton [ ]
-- change the routes and file names (index.js for all viewRoutes, all model names) [ ]
 - rewrite the photo upload func, and add resize middleware (jimp, uuid) [ ]

 ### Templates